Why Laughter Is Good for The Soul

 Couples that laugh are likely more effective at managing conflict because laughter can help reduce it when tensions are high.

-In a way, laughter creates the space and sets the tone for conflict resolution, and this applies not only to romantic partners but family, friends, and colleagues.
+In a way, laughter creates the space and sets the tone for conflict resolution, and this applies not only to romantic partners but to family, friends, and colleagues.

 In the sweetness of friendship let there be laughter, and sharing of pleasures.
 For in the dew of little things the heart finds its morning and is refreshed. – Khalil Gibran